GregoryVds/tcpsnitch/README.md

 - Upload compiled librairies on the Device.
 - Install `busybox` on the Device.

+## FAQ

-## How it works?
+### How does it works?

 An interesting feature of the Linux dynamic linker (`ld.so`) is the ability to link user-specified shared librairies before the librairies specified in the list of dependencies of a program.
 This feature can be controlled with the `LD_PRELOAD` environment variable which contains a (possibly empty) list of additional user-specified librairies.
 In particular, this `LD_PRELOAD` variable may force the dynamic linker to link a user-specified shared library before the `libc` library.
-As a result, any function defined in this user-specified library would take precedence over a function with the same signature defined in `libc`.
+As a result, any function defined in this user-specified library take precedence over a function with the same signature defined in `libc`.

-The implication here is that it allows to intercept calls to system call wrapper functions: we merely have to add to the `LD_PRELOAD` environment variable a custom shared library that redefines these system call wrappers functions.
-Such a shim library would transparently intercept the `libc` function calls and perform some processing before calling the original `libc` wrapper functions.
+The implication here is that it allows to intercept calls to system call wrapper functions.
+We merely have to add a custom shared library that redefines these system call wrappers functions to `LD_PRELOAD`.
+Such a shim library then transparently intercept the `libc` function calls and perform some processing before calling the original `libc` wrapper functions.

-## FAQ

 ## Contact